 Here’s the deal: restriction, despite what you may have heard, isn’t just physical.

-When people tell me they’ve stopped restricting, I often probe further to understand their definition of the word.
-Many health providers have been taught that restriction is just physical — that binge eating will stop by eating a sufficient amount of calories alone.
+When people tell me they’ve stopped restricting, I often probe further to understand what they mean by the word.
+Many health providers have been taught that restriction is just physical, that binge eating will stop by eating a sufficient amount of calories alone.

 Unfortunately, that’s not usually the case.
 For one thing, we need to consider hunger, appetite, fullness, and satisfaction — not just energy needs alone.
-Secondly, food often gets over-coupled, or associated, with other experiences in our lives.
-This often needs to be unpacked and decoded for us to have a peaceful relationship with the food or foods in question — which is where nutrition therapy comes in.
+Secondly, food is often overcoupled with other experiences in our lives.
+This usually needs to be unpacked and decoded for us to have a peaceful relationship with the food or foods in question, which is where nutrition therapy comes in.

 Sometimes, people wonder why anti-diet nutrition professionals and Intuitive Eating Counsellors recommend making peace with all foods.
-The truth is, a pre-occupation with nutritious eating can certainly play a role in binge eating — and mask deeper issues.
+The truth is, a preoccupation with nutritious eating can undoubtedly play a role in binge eating—and mask deeper issues.

 3. You’re missing your hunger cues.